ksm0207/ksm0207.github.io/_posts/2021-02-19-python_django4.md

-from django.contrib import admin from django.urls import path from app_name import views ★ 추가
+from django.contrib import admin from django.urls import path from pybo import views ★ 추가

 urlpatterns = [